The Incredibly Sad Princess

 The Incredibly Sad Princess (Czech title: Šíleně smutná princezna) is a 1968 Czechoslovak film starring Helena Vondráčková and Václav Neckář.
 It was directed by Bořivoj Zeman.
 The film also starred Jaroslav Marvan and Josef Kemr.
 Songs in the movie were composed by Jan Hammer.

-It was televised in the United Kingdom by the BBC as The Madly Sad Princess with Gary Watson voicing a narration over the original Czech dialogue; like many such series it was bought in by Peggy Miller.
+It was televised in the United Kingdom by the BBC as The Madly Sad Princess with Gary Watson voicing a narration over the original Czech dialogue; like many such series it was brought in by Peggy Miller.

-Prince Václav goes with father on wedding, but they don't want to marry.
-Then they fall in love.
-And they get married.